Mega Millions After Taxes: How Much Will the Winner Get?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-To win the Mega Millions jackpot, you must match five numbers from the drawing and the gold mega ball.
+You must match five numbers from the drawing and the gold mega ball to win the Mega Millions jackpot.

-You can confirm the winning numbers from the last drawing on the Mega Millions website.
+The winning numbers from the last drawing can be confirmed on the Mega Millions website.
 If no one matches all six numbers, the jackpot amount increases.

 Even when a single ticket wins the Mega Millions jackpot, check your tickets anyway because there are other big prize winners in each drawing.